 The 2019 Montana Legislature passed a law allowing sports wagering through the Montana Lottery.
 The bill was signed into law on May 3.
-The Montana Lottery is now working toward launching sports wagering.
+Many licensed locations throughout Montana now offer Sports Betting using Montana Lottery kiosks.

 Betting on professional and collegiate sports though the Lottery’s sports betting platform will be legal in licensed locations in the state of Montana.